 No. Unlike when you have other restorations placed, dental implant supported restorations will only replace the teeth you are missing and does not require support from your other teeth.
-If you choose to have a dental bridge placed, two teeth on both sides of the gap will need to be reduced to accommodate the bridge.
-Also, those teeth will have additional strain placed on them to support the bridge.
+If you choose a dental bridge, your dentist will need to reduce the size of the two teeth on both sides of the gap to accommodate the bridge.
+Also, holding the bridge in place will place additional strain on those teeth.

 Dental implants are the only tooth replacement solution to halt bone loss in the jaw.
 Your natural face shape and jaw line will begin to change and shrink as the bone slowly deteriorates.
 This will cause your face to look sunken in and deep wrinkles will form around your mouth making you appear years older.
 The dental implant posts will replace the missing teeth roots and help provide enough stimulation to the jaw bone to prevent bone loss.

 My dentures slip around a lot.
 Will dental implant solve this problem?

 Yes!
 Many people who tried to use dentures are unhappy with how they fit.
 It is not too late to change your mind and switch to implant supported dentures.
 Since the implant posts will essentially become one with the jaw bone, anchoring the denture to them makes it very stable.
 The denture will not be able to slip around in your mouth causing slurred speech.
 You will also never have to worry about it falling out of your mouth.

 Your denture will either snap into place on several implants or your dentist will secure it with screws.
 A removable overdenture will snap onto a ball or bar attachment that is connected to the implants.
 A screw-retained denture is the most permanent way to secure a denture.
 However, only Dr. Reece can remove it at his Charlotte, NC dentist office.